Degree-targeted cascades in modular, degree-heterogeneous networks: Results

 where $p^\text{pow}$ and $p^\text{poi}$ are power law and Poisson degree distributions, respectively, each with mean $z$ (which we take, for now, to be 20).
 For completeness, we have

 with $\lambda$ chosen such that $\sum_k k p^\text{pow}_k = z$, and $\zeta(\gamma,\lambda) = \sum_k (\lambda + k)^{-\gamma}$ is the Hurwitz zeta function, and

+{We note that the above degree distribution puts nonzero weight on $k=0$, and that it is not guaranteed that random networks with this degree distribution will be connected.
+In numerical experiments, we circumvent this problem by selecting the largest connected component, which for the parameter values we consider is typically nearly the entire network.
+Throughout, we use $\gamma = 2.5$ for the power law exponent.}

-The question of degree-targeted seeding, however, was not addressed in \cite{Nematzadeh2014}, and we use the new analytic framework presented in \autoref{sec:degree_targeted_seeding} to do so.
+The question of degree-targeted seeding, however, was not addressed in \cite{Nematzadeh2014}, and we use the new analytic framework presented in Sec. \ref{sec:degree_targeted_seeding} to do so.
 Specifically, we compare two different seeding strategies: max-degree and uniform.
-Max-degree seeding (described in detail in \autoref{sec:Validation}) selects the highest-degree nodes present in a network, while uniform seeding selects nodes with equal probability.
-Based on previous work on percolation \cite{Albert2000,Cohen2000,Cohen2001}, we expect max-degree seeding to produce different outcomes than uniform seeding, and that this difference will increase with increased degree heterogeneity.
+Max-degree seeding (described in detail in Appendix \ref{sec:Validation}) selects the highest-degree nodes present in a network, while uniform seeding selects nodes with equal probability.
+Based on previous work on percolation \cite{Albert2000,Cohen2000,Cohen2001}, we anticipate that max-degree seeding will produce different outcomes than uniform seeding, and that this difference will increase with increased degree heterogeneity.